Home Equity Line Of Credit (HELOC): Defined And Explained

 Qualification Requirements For HELOCs

-These requirements may adjust depending on your lender, but you typically need:
+HELOC requirements will vary from lender to lender, but you typically need:

-- Good credit: A credit score above the mid-600s will likely approve you for a loan.
+- Good credit: A credit score above the mid-600s will likely get you approved for a line of credit.
 A credit score above 700 is considered ideal.

-- Qualifying amount of equity in your home: You should have at least 15 – 20% home equity.
+- Qualifying amount of equity in your home: You should have at least 15% – 20% equity in your home.

-- Responsible payment history: Lenders may evaluate your previous payment history to make sure you haven’t made any late payments in the past.
+- Responsible payment history: Lenders may review your past payment history to check for late payments.

-- A low debt-to-income ratio (DTI): The lower your DTI, the better.
-Discuss with your lender what their qualifying DTI ratios are to potentially receive a loan.
+- A low debt-to-income ratio (DTI): The lower your debt-to-income ratio, the better.
+Ask your lender about their qualifying DTI ratio to learn what you need to qualify.

-A HELOC has two phases that separate borrowing and repayment, also known as the draw period and the repayment period.
-Be aware, however, that you’ll make payments on the loan during both periods.
+A HELOC has two separate phases.
+They are known as the draw period and the repayment period.
+You’ll make payments on the HELOC during both periods.

 Phase 1: The Draw Period

-The first phase, called the draw period, is when your line of credit is open and available for use.
-During this period, you’ll be allowed to borrow from your line of credit as needed, making minimum payments or possibly interest-only payments on the amount you’ve borrowed.
-If you reach your limit, you’ll have to pay off some of what you owe before you can continue borrowing.
+The first phase is the draw period.
+It’s when your line of credit is open and available for use.
+During this period, you can borrow from your line of credit as needed and make minimum or interest-only payments on the amount you borrow.
+If you reach your credit limit, you’ll need to repay some of your balance before you can borrow more money.

-If you want to extend your draw period, you may be able to refinance your HELOC to do so.
+You may be able to refinance your HELOC to extend your draw period.

 Phase 2: The Repayment Period

-Once you reach the end of your draw period, you’ll no longer have access to the HELOC funds and will have to start making full monthly payments that cover both the principal and interest.
-This is the repayment period.
-If you’ve been making interest-only payments up to this point, be prepared for your payments to go up, potentially by a lot.
+Once you reach the end of the draw period, you’re in the repayment period.
+You won’t be able to borrow from your HELOC and must begin making full monthly payments that cover the HELOC’s principal and interest.
+If you’ve been making interest-only payments to this point, be prepared for your monthly payments to go up – potentially by a lot.

 The length of both periods will depend on the loan you get.
-For example, you may decide that a 30-year HELOC, with a 10-year draw period and 20-year repayment period, makes the most sense for you.
+For example, you may decide a 30-year HELOC with a 10-year draw period and a 20-year repayment period makes the most sense for you.

-HELOCs can be useful financial tools, but they don’t come without risks.
-Here are the most important disadvantages and advantages to be aware of before applying for a HELOC loan.
+HELOCs can be beneficial financial tools.
+But they’re not ideal for every financial situation.
+Here are the most important disadvantages and advantages to be aware of before applying for a HELOC:

-- Your home is used as collateral.
-Any time you take on a debt, especially one that is tied to your home, there are risks.
-If you find yourself unable to make payments on your HELOC, you could end up losing your home, since it acts as collateral for the loan.
+- Risk of losing your home: Anytime you take on debt, especially debt tied to your home, there are risks.
+If you can’t make payments on your HELOC, you may lose your home because it serves as collateral.

-- Multiply: (Your home’s value) x (your lender’s LTV percentage) = maximum amount of borrowable equity
+- Multiply: (Your home’s value) ✕ (your lender’s loan to value percentage (LTV)) = maximum amount of borrowable equity.

 Going off our earlier example, let’s say you find a lender who’s willing to give you a HELOC with 80% LTV.
 Your home is worth $250,000 and you currently owe $180,000.
 To figure out how much your credit limit would be on this HELOC, multiply your home’s value by 80% and subtract your current balance.